 A range of activities will be used to share the network activities, research results, tools, and training materials generated in TITAN with the wider research and industrial communities, and the public.
 These activities are described below in table 2.3.
 After a project start date is agreed, a more detailed dissemination plan will be prepared, listing a detailed timetable for the specific activities.

-Table 2.3 Dissemination, Exploitation, Communication and Public Engagement activities
+Table 2.3 Dissemination (D), Exploitation (E), Communication and Outreach (C)